cespinosad/cespinosad.github.io/content/authors/admin/_index.md

 ---

-I am a PhD candidate in Economics at UCL.
-My supervisors are [Morten O. Ravn](https://sites.google.com/view/mortenoravn/home) and [Franck Portier](https://fportier.wordpress.com).
+I am an Assistant Professor in the Department of Economics at the University of Houston.

-My Research areas are International Economics and Empirical Macroeconomics.

-I received the [Best Paper Award](uploads/Certificate.pdf) at the Annual GEP/CEPR Postgraduate Conference

-In Fall 2025, I will be joining the [University of Houston](https://uh.edu/class/economics/) as an Assistant Professor.
+My research areas are international economics and empirical macroeconomics.
+My current research focuses on trade policy and the effects of import tariffs at the aggregate and industry levels.

+I obtained my PhD from University College London (UCL).
+Before joining the University of Houston, I worked at the Central Bank of Chile.

 Access my [JMP](uploads/JMP_Cristian_Espinosa.pdf) \
 Download my [CV](uploads/CV_Cristian_Espinosa.pdf)